Mask - Malagan

 Entire mask (with exception of face) is encased with lime and embedded with small sticks (which have been broken off).
 Bottom of lime is bordered by resin.

 Colours: black, red, white.

 Early ethnographic accounts suggested that the word 'Tatanua' incorporated the local names or variants for the spirit 'tanua'; or the soul of the deceased individual.

-The Tatanua mask does not represent an individual or his spirit, but the representation of a true man.
-Not simply in physical characteristics, but within a broader sense of culturally defined male capabilities.
+The Tatanua mask does not represent an individual or his spirit, but looks "just like a true man" (Gunn, 1997:60).
+Not simply in physical characteristics, but within a broader sense of culturally defined male capabilities (Clay, 1987:66).

 An exclusively male ritual, the Tatanua's dance preparations take place within a sacred men's enclosure, away from the presence of women.